Skip to Content

 Day 2 – YEREVAN: CULTURE & MEMORY

 Stroll through central Yerevan and Republic Square, immersing yourself in the city’s unique atmosphere and rhythm.
-Visit the History Museum and Matenadaran, home to ancient manuscripts preserving centuries of knowledge and historiography.
+Visit Genocide Museum.
+Visit Matenadaran, home to ancient manuscripts preserving centuries of knowledge and historiography.
+Step inside one of Armenia’s legendary brandy houses to discover the secrets behind the world-renowned Armenian cognac.
+Enjoy a guided tasting session paired with fascinating stories of craftsmanship and tradition.
 Enjoy a traditional welcome dinner in Yerevan.
-Overnight.
+Overnight

 Day 2 – Masis Blur & Archaeological InsightDay 2 – Masis Blur & Archaeological InsightDay 2 – Masis Blur & Archaeological Insight